JoseCarvalho1026/NIS_and_NFS_Configuration/Server_Configuration.md

 ![NIS](https://user-images.githubusercontent.com/48421530/153502048-ea7272a1-3665-4289-8c7f-a6b7790b9f09.png)

-◻️ `nano /etc/default/nis` mudar de false para master, como pode ser visto na imagem abaixo ⤵️
+◻️ `nano /etc/default/nis` change from false to master, as it can be seen on the following image ⤵️

 ![nis2](https://user-images.githubusercontent.com/48421530/153502445-ea878e6b-b3f6-460a-9032-57308b469b5a.png)